fsharp/fslang-design/preview/FS-1003-nameof-operator.md

 nameof Unchecked.defaultof<C>.M2 // Yay :)
 ```

+This is an intentional divergence from the C# design, where you can take a name of an instance member without an instance.
+This requirement for an instance is also present when constructing quotations in F#, and in general is consistent with how the compiler resolves names and how that surfaces to the user.
+The design opts for consistency over a special kind of name resolution in this case.

 ### Names of overloaded members require a type annotation

 When selecting an overloaded member, a type annotation may be necessary to select a precise member: